EthanNakache/Sprat-type/README.md

 Feel free to use it !!
-If i have a chance to see your work with my typeface i'ld be glad
+If i have a chance to see your work with my typeface i'ld be glad don't hesitate to email me the work you've done with it

 to contact me : ethan.nakache@orange.fr
+Instagram @nkh.otf